-The proposal would also give the FTC more flexibility in promulgating rules against unfair or deceptive practices, which is where the consumer groups see an opportunity to target broadband practices.
+The proposal would also give the Federal Trade Commission more flexibility in promulgating rules against unfair or deceptive practices, which is where the consumer groups see an opportunity to target broadband practices.

 They want those disclosures to include bandwidth levels, latency (delay), any limits on access to content and any content getting "preferential treatment.

-On the behavioral marketing, which is the subject of a bill in the communications subcommittee, they want the FTC to investigate online marketing practices, "expose" ones that compromise privacy, issue injunctions on some current practices they say "abuse" consumers and adopt principles for "technology neutral fair information practices."
+On the behavioral marketing front, which is the subject of a bill in the Communications Subcommittee, they want the FTC to investigate online marketing practices, Expose" ones that compromise privacy, issue injunctions on some current practices they say "abuse" consumers and adopt principles for "technologly neutral fair information practices."

-The Consumer, Trade and Consumer Protection Subcommittee and the Communications Subcommittee--both under Energy & Commerce--held a joint hearing June 19 on the behavioral advertising issue at which privacy and disclosure were hot topics and the ad industry signaled the imminent release of self-regulatory guidelines.
+The Consumer, Trade and Consumer Protection Subcommittee and the Communications Subcommittee -- both under Energy & Commerce -- held a joint hearing June 19 on the behavioral advertising issue at which privacy and disclosure were hot topics and the ad industry signalled the imminent release of self-regulatory guidelines.

 That release came last week and they included more consumer control and disclosure.